seanGSISG/Create-OutlookSignature_Public/README.md

 **SYNOPSIS**
 --------------------------------
-Generates an HTML email signature for Microsoft Outlook using Base64 encoded images.
+Generates an HTML email signature for Microsoft Outlook using Base64 encoded images, all within one single ps1 file with no templates.

 **DESCRIPTION**
 This script creates Outlook signatures using Base64 encoded images instead of downloading external files.